paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-020-emergency-powers-to-eliminate-budget-deficits.md

   (A) any amount paid as regular unemployment compensation by a State from its account in the Unemployment Trust Fund (established by section 904(a) of the Social Security Act [[42 U.S.C.
 1104(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1104/a&num=0&edition=prelim)]),

   (B) any advance made to a State from the Federal unemployment account (established by section 904(g) of such Act [[42 U.S.C.
 1104(g)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1104/g&num=0&edition=prelim)]) under title XII of such Act [[42 U.S.C.
 1321](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1321&num=0&edition=prelim) et seq.] and any advance appropriated to the Federal unemployment account pursuant to section 1203 of such Act [[42 U.S.C.
-1323](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1323&num=0&edition=prelim)],
+1323](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1323&num=0&edition=prelim)], and

   (C) any payment made from the Federal Employees Compensation Account (as established under section 909 of such Act [[42 U.S.C.
-1109](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1109&num=0&edition=prelim)]) for the purpose of carrying out chapter 85 of title 5 and funds appropriated or transferred to or otherwise deposited in such Account, and

-  (D) any payment made from the Railroad Unemployment Insurance Account (established by section 10 of the Railroad Unemployment Insurance Act [[45 U.S.C.
-360](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section360&num=0&edition=prelim)]) for the purpose of carrying out the Railroad Unemployment Insurance Act [[45 U.S.C.
-351](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title45-section351&num=0&edition=prelim) et seq.], and funds appropriated or transferred to or otherwise deposited in such Account, shall not be subject to reduction.
+1109](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1109&num=0&edition=prelim)]) for the purpose of carrying out chapter 85 of title 5 and funds appropriated or transferred to or otherwise deposited in such Account, shall not be subject to reduction.

 (2)